bweatherson/demons/latest-export.md

 ## Mixtures and Dilemmas {#mixedavoidance}

 Various theorems exist proving the existence of equilibria in games.
 (See @BonannoText

+## Infinite Dilemmas {#infinitedilemma}

+Any argument against dilemmas overgenerates, because of infinite cases.

+Ahmed 2012 disagrees, for reasons that are completely unclear to me: (This is from "Push the Button", Philosophy of Science 2012)

+It is the catastrophic conclusion that whatever you do in ABZ is irrational: which- ever option you take, some other option is (and always was) rationally preferable to it.4
+It may be fair to say this about an agent whose beliefs or preferences are insane or incoherent and also about one whose options are infinite.
+But we are not facing either case here.
+Your beliefs and preferences in ABZ are, despite their science-fictional character, plainly sane and coherent.5 And it is equally clear that ABZ does not offer an infinitude of options but only three.

+Really, why is the infinitude relevant here?
+Any argument that it's 'catastrophic' should apply in all cases or in none, and it is bound to overgenerate

+We have reasons for treating some everyday decisions as infinite.
+For instance, I'm deciding how much force and what angle to throw a paper when I aim at the trash.
+This doesn't feel like choosing from a discrete set of options - it's a complicated feedback process that is best treated as a choice of a spot in a multi-dimension continuous space

 ## What Dilemmas are Like